-Given the complex nature of this task and the extensive work it entails, a phased approach to the creation of the SW has been adopted for its implementation.
+Given the complex nature of this task and the extensive work it entails, a phased approach to the creation of the Single Window was adopted for its implementation.

 The first step was the enabling of automated validation of supporting documents (i.e. certificates and licenses) to the customs declaration, using the EU Customs SW IT solution provided by the European Commission DG TAXUD infrastructure.
 The automated acceptance and verification of certificates by customs already offer benefits to both economic operators and public administrations.